Skip to main content

 Variables

-Variables are placeholders that can hold a value and can be used to store user input, data from external systems, or any other relevant information that needs to be saved and used later in the bot conversation.
-Variables help in creating dynamic and personalized bot conversations.
+Variables are placeholders that store user input, data from external systems, or any other relevant information that needs to be saved and used later in the bot conversation.

-The following table consists of various data types that are supported by variables, along with their examples.
+The following table consists of various data types for variables, along with their examples.

 Data TypeDescriptionExample